 NOVs should include:

 A concise, clear statement of the requirement or requirements that were violated, appropriately referenced, paraphrased, or quoted.
+When applicable, a concise, clear statement of the vendor or applicant’s policy or procedure that was violated, appropriately referenced, paraphrased, or quoted.

 A brief statement of the circumstances of the violation, including the date(s) of the violation and the facts necessary to demonstrate that the requirement was not met ("contrary to" paragraph).
+The first sentence should be parallel to the requirement that was violated.
+The subsequent sentences should include the specifics of the violation.

 A template for NOVs is included in Appendix B of this manual chapter.
 Significance of findings is discussed in Section 06 of this document.
 For additional guidance on documenting violations, refer to the NRC Enforcement Manual.

+The NOV should present the most significant violations first.

 Notice of Nonconformance (NON).
 An NON is the official notification to a vendor of a failure to meet commitments related to NRC activities, such as contractual 10 CFR Part 50, Appendix B commitments to a licensee.
 NONs are issued to vendors with the associated inspection report as an enclosure to the cover letter.